 Submerge the rusted object in undiluted white vinegar.
-If the object is too large to do so, liberally spray or use a saturated rag to dab vinegar over the rusted area.
+If the object is too large to do so, liberally spray it with vinegar or use a saturated rag to dab vinegar over the rusted area.

-Allow the vinegar to soak in for at least 30 minutes.
+Allow the object to soak in the vinegar for at least 30 minutes.
 If you're dealing with a lot of rust, a longer soak will probably be necessary.
 If that's the case, start with a couple of hours.
 Then, check on your progress.

 Scrub Surface Rust